regiscord/biblicalinstitute.info/InTheBeginning/0120 How did God resolve the cursed inheritance.md

 ### Closing thoughts
 Are we dependent on Him and do we accept His will, or do we live according to our own will?

 Where do we find answers to life?

-Do we seek God or our own ideas when going to His Word?
+Do we seek God or our own ideas, when going to His Word?

 Do we add to or remove from it?

 Are we judged by His Word, or do we judge His Word (Him)?

-What are other areas in which we are adding to or removing from and not even noticing?
+What are other areas in which we are adding to or removing from His Word and not even noticing?

 [Back to home](./../index.md)